 I have recently received many questions about the nature of soy products and whether or not they are a good addition to a plant-based diet.
-With so many products on the market, ranging from soymilk to the infamous tofurkies, it is no wonder that people are confused.
-It is supposed to be healthy, right?
+With so many products on the market, ranging from soy milk to the infamous tofurkies, it is no wonder that people are confused.
+Is soy healthy?

 The truth is that soy is not a health food… well at least not in the way that the US manufactures it.
 And yes, the word is manufacture, not grow.

 1. Genetically Modified

 Right now almost every soy product that is purchased in the US is Genetically Modified.
 Genetically Modified foods are made by using a virus or bacteria to attack a cell thereby allowing the insertion of an artificial gene.
 Therefore, the DNA is engineered and altered, allowing the seed to grow into a new form of plant.
 A number of studies over the past decade have revealed that genetically engineered foods can pose serious risks to humans, domesticated animals, wildlife and the environment.
 Human health effects can include higher risks of toxicity, allergenicity, antibiotic resistance, immune-suppression and even cancer.
 As for environmental impacts, the use of genetic engineering in agriculture will lead to uncontrolled biological pollution, threatening numerous microbial, plant and animal species with extinction, and the potential contamination of all non-genetically engineered life forms with novel and possibly hazardous genetic material.

 2. Anti Nutrients